PTSD is me.

 - Negative thoughts/mood.

-To be diagnosed correctly you need to have at least one symptom that falls in line with every category.
+According to the Mayo Clinic, in order to be diagnosed correctly you need to have at least one symptom that falls in line with every category.

 Anxiety is something I’ve always known I had.
 My mom and sister, and like everyone else says in my family, they have it too.
 I never thought much into it, or at least I didn’t want to.
 Never even wanted to talk about it.